-In FY 2006-2007, the State had a 12.2% turnover rate.
-Using a conservative 100% cost of turnover, the cost to the state would be approximately \$448 million.
-Because the cost of replacing workers is so high, we believe this underscores the need to closely monitor turnover, keep salaries reasonably competitive, and maintain a positive work environment.
-Uncompetitive salaries and poor working conditions can only exacerbate the turnover rate and increase turnover costs.
+In FY 2006-2007, the State had a 8.6% voluntary turnover rate.
+Using the HCI turnover value of 150% cost of turnover, the cost to the state would be more than \$563 million (8.6% of state employees is approximately 9,000, multiplied by average state salary \$41,646, multiplied by 150%).
+Because the cost of replacing human capital is so high, we believe this underscores the need to closely monitor turnover, strive for competitive salaries, and maintain a positive work environment with high employee engagement levels.
+Simply put, uncompetitive salaries, poor working conditions and the low employee engagement that can come along with those conditions exacerbate turnover and needlessly cost the state hundreds of millions of dollars.